GitMubarak/jobwp/readme.txt

 * Display Company Name on Listing
 * Display Company Logo on Listing
 * Shortcode Option to Display Jobs of a Company
+* Option to Select Job Title Tag in Single Page

 [Get the Pro](https://wpjoblisting.com/pricing-faq/)